noma/ham/README.md

 Example (host to Xeon Phi offload):
 ```
-# Use different terminals or start jobs in background
+# Use different terminals or start jobs in background (by appending &)
 # host process
 $ <application_binary> --ham-process-count 2 --ham-address 0
 # MIC process